BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

 - **AUTHENTIK_ERROR_REPORTING__ENABLED**: Enable error reporting.
 Defaults to false.

 > [!NOTE]
-> For a list of recognized environment variables, see the [Configuratuin | authentik](https://docs.goauthentik.io/docs/install-config/configuration/) and [Automated install | authentik](https://docs.goauthentik.io/docs/install-config/automated-install).
+> For a list of recognized environment variables, see the [Configuration | authentik](https://docs.goauthentik.io/docs/install-config/configuration/) and [Automated install | authentik](https://docs.goauthentik.io/docs/install-config/automated-install).

-The `.auth-pg.env` file is passed to the PostgreSQL container to setup authentik's database, it includes:
+The `.auth-pg.env` file is passed to the PostgreSQL container to configure authentik's database, it includes:

 - **POSTGRES_PASSWORD**: Database password.
 - **POSTGRES_USER**: Database user.